aspuru-guzik-group/Tartarus/README.md

-# Tartarus: The Next Generation of Benchmarks for Inverse Molecular Design
+# Tartarus: Practical and Realistic Benchmarks for Inverse Molecular Design

 ## Installing XTB and CREST